-- Mandatory reporting is the legal obligation to report a reasonable belief, on reasonable grounds, that a child or young person is experiencing, or has experienced, non-accidental physical injury or sexual abuse. - People deemed to be mandatory reporters include: - early childhood educators and staff. - o early childhood teachers registered with the Victorian Institute of Teaching. - o registered doctors and nurses, including maternal child health nurses. - o all staff with post-secondary qualifications in the care or education of children. - o approved providers and nominated supervisors of early childhood services.
+- Mandatory reporting is the legal obligation to report a reasonable belief, on reasonable grounds, that a child or young person is experiencing, or has experienced, non-accidental physical injury or sexual abuse. - People deemed to be mandatory reporters include: - Early childhood educators and staff. - Early childhood teachers registered with the Victorian Institute of Teaching. - o Registered doctors and nurses, including maternal child health nurses. - All staff with post-secondary qualifications in the care or education of children. - Approved providers and nominated supervisors of early childhood services.